Libra: A combination of sweet, savoury and salty dishes. Balance is key for Librans in all areas of life – food definitely included!

 Scorpio individuals love to do things to the extreme – moderation does not really exist for these characters unless it is part of some regime they have signed up to!
 This is another sign of purification and ridding oneself of excess so there almost always will come periods in their lives when they will be strict with what they put in their mouths.

-Avoiding fad diets will be essential helpful to avoid the see-sawing effect on primarily their psycho-emotional health, however frequent detoxification times are surely helpful to keep them feeling ’empty’ of excess and emotional toxicity.
+Avoiding fad diets will be essential helpful to avoid the see-sawing effect on (primarily) their psycho-emotional health, however frequent detoxification is surely helpful to keep them feeling “empty” of excess and emotional toxicity.

 A number of Scorpio individuals avoid meat for some period of their lives, often whilst processing/ridding old emotional tensions.
 Even in these times focusing on adequate protein intake is necessary.
 Other Scorpio individuals will be focused on strength training and may eat in the complete opposite way (e.g.high protein/low-carb).
 Not being always so obsessive about any one diet also helps their mental state (but a relative amount of discipline is to be expected).

 Endurance and mental strength is vital for these characters, so providing the sustenance to support these characteristics will keep them in the shape they need to occupy.
-Broad-spectrum B-vitamins, frequent dosing of vitamin C (e.g. 250-500 mg at a time), adequate zinc intake (think of pumpkin seeds, seafoods), lycopene (in cooked tomato), pure licorice will replenish their adrenal glands modulating their response to stress as well as supporting their immunity and sexual health.
+Broad-spectrum B-vitamins, frequent dosing of vitamin C (e.g. 250-500 mg at a time, several times a day), adequate zinc intake (think of pumpkin seeds, seafoods…), lycopene (in cooked tomato), pure licorice will replenish their adrenal glands modulating their response to stress as well as supporting their immunity and sexual health.
 If female and menstrual health is an issue, considering high dose, good quality fish-oil and increasing fatty white-fish intake plus including low-inflammatory foods (free of wheat, dairy and red-meat + low sugar) is suggested.
 L. gasseri is a good strain of probiotics to consider – still in the early days of research!

 Often the greater the number of dishes (however small) beats one large delicious meal for Sagittarian/Jupiter-influenced people, as their need for variety anddifferent stimuli can be satisfied this way!
 Bright colours and exotic cuisines are often favoured (think Thai, Japanese, Indian).
 Moderate intake of most things will be something that will support their health throughout their lives, as hard a task as moderation is!